random-goose/Notes-Vault/IV/DBMS/DBMS III.md

 ## Not Null
 - Ensure that a column cannot have NULL vales
 ## Entity
-- Each row in a table is uniquely identifiable through a primary key
+- Each row in a table is uniquely identifiable through a primary key.
 ## Key
 - Primary Key
 - Unique Key